 How to get a non-fraying edge when cutting ribbon.

-I decided to update this post, so while I have been adding the finishing touches to my neighbor Christmas gifts, I snapped a few more pictures to add to this.
+I decided to update this post, so while I have been adding the finishing touches to my neighbor Christmas gifts this year, I snapped a few more pictures to add to this one.

-Every serious crafter needs to know how to cut ribbon so that it won’t fray.
-I can’t tell you how many times I have been walking through a craft fair and booth after booth of hair bows have ribbons that have just been cut with standard scissors and they just don’t look quite as good as they could.
+I think that every serious crafter should know how to cut ribbon so that it won’t fray.
+I can’t tell you how many times I have been walking through a craft fair and booth after booth of hair bows have had ribbons that have just been cut with standard scissors and they just don’t look quite as good as they could.
 Rude observation, I know… Anyway, I just know that when a ribbon starts to fray, my kids will mess with it until it looks ten times worse, so for those of you with children like mine…this post is for you!

 *Oh, and just a side-note, this method can be used for cutting webbing as well.*